BridgesLab/FellowshipWorkshopDocuments/Candidate.md

 ## Documents for this Session

-This session we will work on three documents related to introducing yourself to the reviewers.
+This session we will work on two documents related to introducing yourself to the reviewers.

-* **Biosketch**, for you and for all key personnel including your sponsor(s) and key collaborators.
+* **Biosketch**, is needed for you and for all key personnel including your sponsor(s) and key collaborators.
+Template and example biosketches are [here](https://grants.nih.gov/grants-process/write-application/forms-directory/biosketch).  *Make sure to use the fellowship biosketch*.
-* **Applicant's Background** part of the training plan
+* **Applicant's Background** is part of the training plan, the document called *Applicant’s Background and Goals for Fellowship Training.*  This is section A: Doctoral Dissertation and Research Experience

 We will work on the [Goals for Fellowship Training](Training_Plan.md) and [Sponsor's Statement](Sponsor_Statement.md) next session.